cdiggins/plato/README.md

 Many of these optimizations leverage the fact that functions are known to be side-effect free, and others are based on the knowledge that Plato programs make heavy use of functional paradigms, and are optimized for this.

+# About the Affine Type System

+Affine types in Plato, are types whose values cannot be aliased (shared).
+A non-affine type cannot contain or reference an object with an affine type.
+An affine typed object cannot be captured by a lambda or stored in an an array.
+Affine types represent the fact that the associated value can be modified, or that it has potential side effects (e.g., a file).

 # Status

-I have developed an analyzer and several source generator prototypes.
+I have developed an analyzer and several source generator prototypes to validate the various hypothesis.
 I am now using Plato to write a mathematics and geometry library for C# that is compatible with Unity

 # Final Words